360 Review Process Guide

 You’ll know the right balance for your organization, but don’t be afraid to go big.

-As the cycle progresses, don’t be afraid to keep sending updates and reminders even before the forms are overdue.
+As the 360 review cycle progresses, don’t be afraid to keep sending updates and reminders even before the forms are overdue.
 Occasionally letting everyone know how many of their peers have already completed their forms and reminding them of the due date can keep your process top of mind.

 Step 4: Collect Feedback